ygdanchoi/atari-tempest/README.md

 Next, in order to render the rest of the bowtie shape, an `orthogonalUnitVector` must be calculated from the "baseline", and this must also rotate around the pivot point.

-Then, the `theta` by which the flipper must rotate is dependent on the angle formed between the current rim tube segment and the center of the entire tube pit.
+Then, the `theta` by which the flipper must rotate equal to the angle formed from the triplet of points comprising the rim tube segment and the center of the entire tube pit, with the angle facing outward from the center.
 ```js
 draw(context) {
   ...